gleich/Multi-Lang-Calcs/README.md

 # Highschool_Help
-🏫 Calculators and other files that help with school work.
+🏫 Calculators for School in many different programming languages

 # Instructions for Python files: